iasadk/Disney-Hotstar-Muter/Readme.md

 All the best 🤝

 ## Acknowledgements

-- Thanks to the open-source community for their invaluable contributions.
 - Special thanks to [Disney+ Hotstar](https://www.hotstar.com) for providing a great platform for streaming content.

 ## License